Will1z/safemama-companion/README.md

 ---

 **⚠️ Medical Disclaimer**: SafeMama is a health information platform and does not replace professional medical advice.
-Always consult healthcare providers for medical emergencies and clinical decisions.
+Always consult healthcare providers for medical emergencies and clinical decisions.# Force rebuild Fri Sep 19 14:08:54 WAT 2025